Your Guide to Aftercare

 In terms of the user’s brain, addiction affects reward and motivation, learning, memory, and self-control — that’s why it’s considered a brain disease.
 Other components affect addiction’s hold as well — genetics, age of first use or exposure, environment, availability.

 The longer a person uses, the more the resolve to say no can be weakened.
-Not only is substance abuse a search to escape, or to get high, but it can make a person more vulnerable to mental or physical ailments — anything from more anxiety to heart or liver damage.
+Not only is substance use disorder a search to escape, or to get high, but it can make a person more vulnerable to mental or physical ailments — anything from more anxiety to heart or liver damage.
 It can also make it harder for the addict to function in society, where they struggle to complete school, do their job, meet family obligations, pay bills, and so on.

 A good treatment program will address these multiple complications, whether a person has a dual diagnosis (other health complications) or needs guidance picking up life skills once they’re off the habit.
 They also need to learn coping mechanisms to help them stay drug- or alcohol-free.
 The guidance ideally should not end the moment a person walks out of an inpatient rehab.
 That’s where aftercare comes in handy.